Site Progress

 Over the past three decades, a number of significant measures have been taken to remediate portions of the site and protect human health and the environment.
 The following is a summary of accomplishments at the site, including efforts completed prior to Pfizer’s involvement.

 USEPA inspects Superfund sites every five years to ensure that completed cleanups remain fully protective of human health and the environment.
-The most recent (Fifth) American Cyanamid Superfund Site Five-Year Review was completed September 11, 2019 and is available on USEPA’s website (https://semspub.epa.gov/work/02/568928.pdf) or can be viewed here.
+The most recent (Sixth) American Cyanamid Superfund Site Five-Year Review was completed August 20, 2024 and is available on USEPA’s website (https://semspub.epa.gov/src/document/02/704699) or can be viewed here.